nuvla/deployment/swarm/README.md

 # Docker Swarm Infrastructures

-There are two types of Docker Swarm infrastructures that can be deployed for Nuvla:
+There are two subtypes of Docker Swarm infrastructures that can be deployed for Nuvla:

  - **target**: A Docker Swarm infrastructure on which Nuvla will